 Nelson, Jan: KRLA, 1977-80.
 Jan, who worked news, public affairs and as Hitman No. 5, is a parish liturgist and cantor in the Los Angeles Archdiocese, and has also taught music in Catholic schools.

 Nelson, Jim: KCSN, 2011-14.
 Jim started doing Saturday mornings at KCSN in October of 2010.
 In July of 2011 they also made him the morning.
 In October of 2012 he moved to middays (11a-3p) when Nic Harcourt took over mornings.

-Nelson, Rob: KABC, 2006-07.
+NELSON, Rob: KABC, 2006-07.
 Rob left his weekend and fill-in assignment at KABC in the early fall of 2007.
-He is currently co-anchor of the ABC overnight news programs World News Now and America This Morning.
+He is currently is the weekend morning co-anchor and reporter for WABC-New York.

 NELSON, Sandy: KIEV, 1959.
 Sandy had a huge hit with Teen Beat, which peaked at #4 on the Billboard chart.
 He had two more chart toppers, Let There Be Drums, which went to #7 and Drums Are My Beat.
 His first recording, with a band called the Renegades (Richard Podolor, Bruce Johnston and Nick Venet), was Geronimo.
 Although it flopped on the national charts, it charted in some of the midwest markets.
 The song, along with Charge, is part of the soundtrack of 1959 film Ghost of Dragstrip Hollow.

 Nelson attended high school with Jan Berry, Dean Torrence (who became Jan and Dean), and Kim Fowley.
 After gaining respect as a session drummer, he played on such songs as To Know Him Is To Love Him, Alley-Oop, and A Thousand Stars.